guluc3m/uc3m-thesis-ieee-typst/titlepage.typ

 /// - location (str): Presentation location.
 /// - advisors (array): Array of advisor names (`str`).
 /// - license (bool): Whether to include a CC BY-NC-ND 4.0 license.
+/// - accent-color (color): Accent color for the page.
+/// - double-sided (bool): Whether to use double-sided pages.
 /// - title-font (str, auto): Font of the title.
 /// - logo-type (str): Type of logo (`"old"` or "`new"`).
-/// - accent-color (color): Accent color for the page.
 ///
 /// -> content
 #let titlepage(